Last Updated on 16th May 2026 by peppe8o

 It will also install all the required dependencies.

 Now we must prepare the database configuration for ZoneMinder.
-The software brings a ready-to-use SQL script that makes all the job for us.
+The software brings a ready-to-use SQL script that does all the job for us.
 It is available at /usr/share/zoneminder/db/zm_create.sql path.

 So, we can perform all the database configurations with this single line command, where “zmuser” and “zmpass” must be changed with the ones set a few lines before.
 Please note that the password is attached with the “-p” option: